Structural Full-Face Thread Lifting

 Skeletal Support, Not Volume Stacking

 Conventional fillers carry tissue necrosis or blindness risk if accidentally injected into vessels.
-PDO threads are solid — physically incapable of intravascular entry — making them safer for high-risk vascular zones: nose, glabella, nasolabial folds.
+PDO threads are solid and unlikely to enter vessels — making them safer for high-risk vascular zones: nose, glabella, nasolabial folds.

 No Pillow Face